Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Rule ID: IAM-057

 Ensure that your Amazon IAM roles are configured to be used only by trusted AWS accounts in order to protect against unauthorized cross-account access.
-Before running this rule by the Conformity engine, the list with the trusted AWS account identifiers must be configured in the rule settings, on your Trend Micro Cloud One™ – Conformity account console.
+Before running this rule by the Conformity engine, the list with the trusted AWS account identifiers must be configured in the rule settings, on your Trend Cloud One™ – Conformity account console.

 This rule can help you with the following compliance standards: